akinwilson/kmlflow/README.md

 ## Overview

-kmlflow is a experiment tracking and hyperparameter optimisation framework that allows end users to locally deploy a [Kubeflow](https://www.kubeflow.org/) component, [Katib](https://www.kubeflow.org/docs/components/katib/overview/) the [hyperparameter optimisation](https://en.wikipedia.org/wiki/Hyperparameter_optimization) and experiment tracking framework combined with [MLFlow](https://mlflow.org/), used as a model registry in this use case.
+kmlflow is a experiment tracking, hyperparameter optimisation and model registry framework that allows end users to locally deploy a [Kubeflow](https://www.kubeflow.org/) component, [Katib](https://www.kubeflow.org/docs/components/katib/overview/) the [hyperparameter optimisation](https://en.wikipedia.org/wiki/Hyperparameter_optimization) and experiment tracking framework combined with [MLFlow](https://mlflow.org/), used as a model registry in this use case.
 The tools used to achieve these backend services are [Docker](https://www.docker.com/), [Kind](https://kind.sigs.k8s.io/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/).
 This repository demonstrates how to use this experiment tracking, hyperparameter optimisation and model registry framework in python code.

 ## Installation